tungstenfabric/tf-devstack/ansible/README.md

 ## Details

-To deploy Tungsten Fabric from published containers [contrail-container-deployer playbooks](https://github.com/tungstenfabric/tf-ansible-deployer) is used.
+To deploy Tungsten Fabric from published containers [tf-container-deployer playbooks](https://github.com/tungstenfabric/tf-ansible-deployer) is used.
 For building step [tf-dev-env environment](https://github.com/tungstenfabric/tf-dev-env) is used.

 Preparation script allows root user to connect to host via ssh, install and configure docker,